IEEESB-UOM/Innovate-with-Ballerina-2025-submissions/README.md

 # Innovate With Ballerina 2025 - Submissions

-This repository contains the list of project submissions for Innovate With Ballerina 2025.
+This repository lists the official submissions for Innovate With Ballerina 2025, including each team’s name, open-source GitHub repository, and a YouTube demo video showcasing their project.

 ## Team Submissions